LIFE With Batman: Rare Photos From the Set of the Classic TV Show

 Along with Burt Ward as Robin and a slew of showbiz notables (Frank Gorshin, Eartha Kitt, Burgess Meredith, et al.), West starred in more than 100 episodes of Batman on ABC, and very few TV shows in the history of the medium can touch the series for sheer, unapologetic goofiness.

-Here, LIFE.com offers a series of photos — most of which never ran in LIFE magazine — from the set of the classic old show, in fond celebration of a lighter side of Gotham’s masked avenger.
+Here, on Batman’s 75th birthday (he was first introduced to the public on March 30, 1939, when Detective Comics #27 hit newsstands) LIFE.com offers a series of photos from the set of the classic old show, in fond celebration of a lighter side of Gotham’s masked avenger.

 We’ll end here by reprinting LIFE’s priceless observations about Batman when he and his cohorts were entertaining TV audiences for the very first time: